-Brand new: We’re delighted to be able to offer the option of an online exam that you take at home, for this course.
+We're delighted to be able to offer the option of an online exam that you take at home, for this course.
+You can study ICT online in your own time, at your own pace.

 To kick off, you’ll discover how to access the internet, what a web browser is, and how to open new tabs.
 You’ll also learn how to use bookmarks, and find out what hyperlinks are.